situmtech/situm-capacitor-plugin-wayfinding/README.md

 Use the fields `userPositionIcon` and `userPositionArrowIcon` in `LibrarySettings` to set the icons representing the user position (without and with orientation respectively).

-The path is relative to the native __android assets folder__ and __iOS public folder__.
+The path is relative to the native __android assets folder__ and __iOS App folder__.
 It was inspired in the results of [`npx cap sync`](https://capacitorjs.com/docs/cli/sync) as you will see bellow.
 For example, for the following tree:
 ```
-android/app/src/main/assets/
+android/app/src/main/assets/public/
 ...
 ├── images
 │   ├── arrow_icon.png
 │   └── dot_icon.png
 ...

 ios/App/App/public/
 ...
 ├── images
 │   ├── arrow_icon.png
 │   └── dot_icon.png

 ```